astronomer/docs/astro/ci-cd-templates/aws-s3.md

 ### DAG-based deploy

 This CI/CD template can be used to deploy DAGs from a single S3 bucket to a single Astro Deployment.
-When you create or modify a DAG in the S3 bucket, a Lambda function triggers to deploy your DAGs to Astro.
+When you create or modify a DAG in the S3 bucket, a Lambda function triggers and initialises an `astro` project to deploy your DAGs using Astro CLI.

 :::info